Fujifilm X70 vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X70 and D500 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X70 and the Nikon D500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.